UnrealContainers/unrealcontainers.github.io/collections/_docs/concepts/gpu-acceleration.md

 ## AMD GPU support for Linux containers

-{% include alerts/info.html content="The authors of this documentation are still in the process of familiarising themselves with AMD GPU acceleration in Linux containers." %}
+{% include alerts/info.html content="The authors of this documentation are still in the process of familiarising themselves with AMD GPU acceleration in Linux containers.
+This section will be updated when the relevant information has been gathered." %}

 ## GPU support for Windows containers